papermerge/documentation/docs/index.md

 This is why, PDF is practically synonymous for document in context of Papermerge.

-A picture made with your phone of a A4 paper document is regarded by Papermege as full fledged document, even though digitally it is stored as jpeg or png format.
-You can think of a picture made with a phone (of a document) as a bad quality scan.
+A picture made with smart phone of A4 paper document is regarded by {{ extra.project }}

-## What is Not a Document?

-Out of scope are Office documents (ODT, DOCX, spreadsheets, presentations etc), text files (notes); these files are usually editable i.e. user can alter the content of the document.
-Any format of alterable type of document is out of scope for Papermerge project.

-Papermerge is simply **not designed to store books**.
-Yes, you can scan a book and import it in Papermerge, but again - this is not what Papermerge was designed for.
+as document.